-The following list of proposed mitigation actions and projects was revised from the previous plan due to Requirement 44 CFR § 201.6(c)(d)(3) (Revisions due to priorities changes) Requirement 44 CFR § 201.6(c)(3)(ii) (Range of actions and projects considered changes in community priorities.
+Requirement 44 CFR § 201.6(c)(d)(3) (Revisions due to priorities changes) Requirement 44 CFR § 201.6(c)(3)(ii) (Range of actions and projects considered projects was revised from the previous plan due to changes in community priorities.
 The Hazards Committee identified a comprehensive range of specific mitigation actions from the previous Hazard Mitigation Plan, the State Hazard Mitigation Plan, and the goals and actions of neighboring municipalities, and analyzed each.
 Projects were considered to reduce the effects of each priority hazard, with emphasis on human life and safety as well as consideration of the new and existing buildings and infrastructure.